brentgroves/linux/a_d/azure/azure_data_studio/ads_installation.md

 # **[Install Azure Data Studio](https://snapcraft.io/install/azuredatastudio/ubuntu)**

+## retires on 2026

+Azure Data Studio officially retires on February 28, 2026.
+You should migrate to Visual Studio Code.
+This change aims to consolidate SQL development tools and provide a more robust and feature-rich environment for the developer community.

 Snaps are applications packaged with all their dependencies to run on all popular Linux distributions from a single build.
 They update automatically and roll back gracefully.

 Snaps are discoverable and installable from the Snap Store, an app store with an audience of millions.